DytechV/Serika-splashscreen/README.md

+### Serika-splashscreen
-just some fun experimenting with kde plasma
+just me doing some fun experimenting with kde plasma

 ## installation
 just put down serika in ~/.local/share/plasma/look-and-feel and open settings to use it